 What are the duties of a Housekeeper?

 Housekeeping duties usually involve cleaning, laundry, ironing and tidying.
 The exact tasks might change based on what the person needs and how experienced the housekeeper is.
-When you contact your local Alina Homecare Team, we’ll talk through your needs and design a bespoke care plan that will lay out all the tasks, duties and responsibilities you would like your Care Assistant to help you with around the home.
+Find your local Alina Homecare Team and we’ll talk through your needs and design a bespoke care plan that will outline all the tasks, duties and responsibilities you’d like your Carer to help you with around the home.

 What’s the difference between a housekeeper and a cleaner?